kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 ## Sept.
 18th

-### Sept.
-25th Homework

-The homework for next week is to continue working on the Family Wake Up Story.
-The story went as follows:

-Screen 1.
-Once upon a time there was a mother.
-She had four daughters.

-* We started coding this screen in class.
+October 2ndted coding this screen in class.
 * For example, in my version:
   1. the mother (father) enters the bedroom
   2. She tell the daughters to get up (using messages).